bytechefhq/bytechef/docs/src/content/docs/reference/components/nifty.md

 ---
 title: "Nifty"
-description: "Nifty Project Management tool is a software designed to aid project managers in organizing, planning, and tracking tasks and resources within a project"
+description: "Nifty Project Management is a software tool that streamlines team collaboration and project tracking with features like task management, timelines, and communication tools to enhance productivity."
 ---
 ## Reference
 <hr />

-Nifty Project Management tool is a software designed to aid project managers in organizing, planning, and tracking tasks and resources within a project
+Nifty Project Management is a software tool that streamlines team collaboration and project tracking with features like task management, timelines, and communication tools to enhance productivity.

-Categories: [project-management]
+Categories: [project-management, productivity-and-collaboration]

 Version: 1